A Digital Nomad Guide to Goa

-Currently, rental prices in Goa are fluctuating quite a bit—thanks to COVID and a large number of people moving here to work remotely.
+Currently, rental prices in Goa are fluctuating quite a bit and a large number of people moving here to work remotely.
 As mentioned above, the best way to crack a good deal is to arrive here, and begin your hunt.
 Until then, here are some great hostels where you can live in harmony, enjoy high-speed internet connections, and also meet fellow digital nomads.

 - Dreams Hostel: Situated on Vagator Beach Road, Dreams hostel is a delight for digital nomads.
 It offers cheap accommodation—you can pick between private rooms, double rooms, and dorms.
 The hostel has a great vibe, with colourful walls, instruments, and mandalas.
 It’s a great place to be until you find yourself a more permanent base to move to.

 Price: $7/night for a bed in a dorm